pmatyjasik/pmatyjasik/README.md

 ### Hi, I'm Piotrek!
 ---
-For the past 4 years, I have been passionate about web application development with a focus on Front-end.
+For the past 4 years, I have been passionate about web application development with a focus on frontend.
 With over 2.5 years of professional experience, I have dedicated myself to furthering my knowledge in this ever-evolving field.
 I specialize in technologies such as:
 * React,
 * Next.js,
 * Javascript,